PUBLISHED ARTICLES & BOOKS

 Facebook: The Shame and the Shadow (Part 2)

 Adopted children need an enduring safe place to grow, create a solid sense of self and to melt the pervasive shame their early maltreatment created.
-The need for therapeutic reparenting and
+The need for therapeutic reparenting and truth telling is explored.

 The impact of toxic parenting.